fbpx

 Cover of child's pink brain book that says brain book

-For this unit, I use lessons from the Hawn Foundation’s MindUp curriculum (PreK-2), which is full of awesomeness.
-It’s also inexpensive and comes with a full-size color poster of the human brain.
+For this unit, use lessons from the Hawn Foundation’s MindUp curriculum (Grades Prek-2 or 3-5).
+MindUp is my favorite social-emotional learning (SEL) curriculum because Dr. Dan Siegel consulted with its creators, which means it aligns with his hand model of the brain.
+Recently, I updated another blog post about Dr. Siegel’s hand model of the brain so be sure to check that out.
+While I recommend MindUp because it’s grounded in neuroscience, it’s also inexpensive and comes with a full-size color poster of the human brain.
 Want to use these neuroscience-based SEL lessons at other grades?
-Totally doable because there are books for upper grade levels too.
-(By the way, I receive nothing for telling you this.)
+Totally doable because there are resources for upper grade levels too.
+(By the way, I don’t receive anything for telling you this.)

-Here are the directions I give to students as they complete each page in their brain books.
+Here are the directions I give to learners as they complete each page of their brain books over the course of the entire unit (not all in one day).

 Page 1:

 Write an introduction to your book.
-Remember that the introduction in nonfiction text can be a powerful way to hook the reader into feeling curious and excited to continue reading.
-(Importantly, I have students do this last.)
+Remind students that the introduction in nonfiction text can be a powerful way to hook the reader into feeling curious and excited to continue reading.
+(Importantly, I found it worked best to have learners complete this page last instead of first.)

 Pages 2-3:

 Include a picture of the brain and label the amygdala, hippocampus, and prefrontal cortex.
-Do this by cutting out the worksheet on page 152 in the MindUp curriculum.
+Do this by cutting out the brain worksheet page from the MindUp curriculum.
 Or, draw your own.
-Next, explain the job of each of the brain parts listed in your own words.
-Remember that each part is important and can be helpful at different times.
+Next, explain the job of each of brain part listed in your own words.
+Remember that each structure is important, works with other parts of the brain, and can be helpful to humans at different times.

 Pages 4-5:

-Write about a memory in your hippocampus .
+Write about a memory in your hippocampus.
 Be sure to include several sentences.
 Also, draw a picture that goes with your words.
-Remember that our memories are an important part of who we are.
+Don’t forget that our memories are an important part of who we are.

-Think about what mindfuness is and write it down in your own words.
+Think about what mindfulness is and write down its definition in your own words.
 Next, write about a time you were not mindful.
 Then, write and draw about a time you were mindful.
-Remember that you can be mindful more often with practice.
+Keep in mind that you can be mindful more often with practice.

 Pages 8-9:

-After a time of mindful breathing, draw a line to show how you felt before, during, and after the experience.
+After a time of mindfulness practice, draw a line to show how you felt before, during, and after the experience.
 Use colors and lines.
 Also, add words if you want to.
-Remember that you can use belly breathing to help yourself be mindful anywhere, anytime.
+Consider how you can use belly breathing or other techniques to help yourself be mindful anywhere, anytime.

 Pages 10-11:

 Now, write about a problem you’ve had.
 Share an example of pessimistic thinking and optimistic thinking that might go with that problem.
 I can help you with the pessimistic example if you need it.
-Remember the power of changing pessimistic thoughts to optimistic ones!
+What power we have to change pessimistic thoughts into optimistic ones that are still both true and helpful!

 Pages 12-13: